 AIMessage (final answer)

-This loop — decide, act, observe, respond — is the heart of every agent in this series.
-In the next lesson, LangChain Agent Fundamentals, we wire these states into a real agent with create_agent, memory, streaming, and guardrails.
+This loop of decide, act, observe, and respond runs under every agent in this series.
+The next lesson, LangChain Agent Fundamentals, wires these states into a real agent with create_agent, memory, streaming, and guardrails.